belte

 4.2.1 Fields

-Fields are similar to variables or constants.
+Fields are similar to locals.
 They are declared as such:

 class MyClass {